RESPONSIBILITIES AND EXPECTATIONS

 Unlike other St. Olaf special collections, all visitors are allowed to bring bags and backpacks into the Library, and use most materials without a book cradle.
 Materials within the library can be located by students and scholars using call numbers through Catalyst, the St. Olaf online database.

 Kierkegaard visitors are prohibited from removing any Kierkegaard Library books, articles, or other materials from the Library.
 Scanning necessary pages is available upon request.
-In the rare instance that a student or scholar accidentally takes a book outside the Library, he or she is expected to return it as soon as possible.
+In the rare instance that a student or scholar accidentally takes a book outside the Library, they are expected to return it as soon as possible.

 The Library prohibits marks or notations written on any book in our collection (post-it notes included).

 When finished with a Library material, do not shelve or re-shelve the book and article itself.
 Instead, place finished materials in the re-shelving area to be taken care of by student workers or staff.
 Always return the “flag” card with the call number for each book.
 Please inform Library staff members if materials you are using seem in need of repair or, if they do not have a call number taped to the spine, are missing their respective “flag” card.

 Rare books from the Rare Book Room can be checked out with the observation of a staff member or student worker, and returned to a staff or student worker when no longer in use.
 Such materials should not be left out of the vault longer than necessary, and absolutely cannot be left un-shelved overnight.

 Food is not allowed past the Hong Kierkegaard Library entrance but covered or capped beverages are acceptable.
 No drinks of any kind are allowed in the Rare Book Room or when using Rare Book Room materials.
 If you wish to have a snack or a meal during your time at the Library, you are welcome to use the break room in the lower level of the library.